-Life counseling is available to and can benefit all Warner Pacific students.
 Counseling services focus on engaging individuals in the assessment of their own strengths and in using these strengths to address obstacles that arise as they progress towards graduation.
-Communication strategies, strengthening relationships, time management, stress reduction, identity development, and healthy living are just some of the areas of personal growth that are typically encountered by college students.
-Should life stressors become overwhelming to any student, counselors at the Career and Life Counseling Center are prepared to support students in crisis situations.
+Communication strategies, strengthening relationships, time management, stress reduction, identity development, and healthy living are just some of the areas of personal growth that are typically encountered by university students.
+Should life stressors become overwhelming to any student, counselors at the Counseling Center are prepared to support students in crisis situations.
 While attending to the need to protect confidentiality, counselors actively work with an individual's support network and community resources in order to provide the care necessary to weather personal emergencies.